lsst-dm/dm_dev_guide/services/storage.rst

 Your home directory is the default directory you are placed in when you log on.
 You should use this space for storing files you want to keep long term such as source code, scripts, etc. Every user has a 1TB home directory quota (total space) and 1 million INODE quota (total number of files).

-On **TIME**, quotas were enforced.
+On 6/17/2018, quotas were enforced.
 The soft limit is 1TB and the hard limit is 1.2 TB.
 The INODE soft quota is 1 million files and the hard limit is 1.2 million files.
 If the amount of data in your home directory is over the soft limit  but under the hard limit, there is a grace period of 7 days to get under the soft limit.
 When the grace period expires, you will not be able to write new files or update any current files until you reduce the amount of data to below the soft limit.

 The command to see your disk usage and limits is quota.
 Example: